-Bread- any will do but I like to use a thick brioche or Texas toast if I have it
+Bread- Any will do, but I like to use a thick brioche, Texas toast, or a slice of my no-knead artisan bread if I have it!

-Turkey- use up your leftover smoked spatchcock turkey or use sliced deli turkey meat if you have that
+Turkey- use up your leftover smoked spatchcock turkey, herb butter turkey, or sliced deli turkey meat if you have that.

-Cheese- I love using brie for these sandwiches but you can use any cheese of your liking.
-Provolone, jack, or mozzarella would be tasty but also a gouda would be amazing.
+Cheese- I love using Brie for these sandwiches (use up leftover Brie in my Brie and Prosciutto Salad or Brie and Bacon Grilled Cheese!), but you can use any cheese of your liking.
+Provolone, jack, or mozzarella would be tasty, but a Gouda would be amazing.

-Gravy- whip up a batch of my homemade turkey gravy without drippings in less than 5 minutes- you will want to pour I on everything!
+Gravy- Whip up a batch of my homemade turkey gravy without drippings in less than 5 minutes- you will want to pour it on everything!

-Sometimes a hot turkey open faced sandwich is piled high with all the leftovers- including green bean casserole, stuffing, turkey, and cheese.
+Sometimes a hot turkey open-faced sandwich is piled high with all the leftovers- including homemade stuffing, cranberry sauce, smoked turkey breast, and cheese.

 Save this for later!